LLNL/Umpire/docs/sphinx/cookbook/resource_aware_pool.rst

 .. image:: ./single_mem.png

-In this scenario, there is no potential for a data race, since we are dealing with just one cuda stream and kernels on a single stream happen sequentially.
+In this scenario, there is no potential for a data race, since we are dealing with just one cuda stream and kernels on a single stream execute sequentially.
 In other words, this scenario deals with only one Camp device resource.
 In this type of scenario, there is no need for a ``ResourceAwarePool`` because it would behave the same as your typical ``QuickPool``.